 With Application fees, you can split a payment between a platform and connected merchant accounts.

 An example use case is a ticketing platform that charges a fee per successful payment to each connected theatre.
-In this case, each theatre has an account with Mollie with the ticketing platform’s app authorized to create payments on their behalf.
+In this case, each theatre has an account with Mollie with the ticketing platform’s OAuth app authorized to create payments on their behalf.

 The ticketing platform can add an application fee to each payment.
 When the payment is successful, the fee specified in the application fee is transferred from the theatre’s account to the platforms account.